brad-lab/App.BespokedBikes/README.md

 BeSpoked is a high-end bicycle shop and each salesperson gets a commission for each bike they sell.
 They are introducing a new quarterly bonus based on sales as an incentive.

+The application has the following functionality:

+Display a list of salespersons
+Update a salesperson
+Display a list of products
+Update a product
+Display a list of customers
+Display a list of sales with option to filter by date range.
+Create a sale
+Display a quarterly salesperson commission report

 ## Technologies
 This demo application uses the following technologies: